ssube/isolex/src/entity/migration/README.md

 Each migration should be a class named `DescriptiveName0000000000000` in its own file `0000000000000-DescriptiveName`.
 The class must `implements MigrationInterface` to work with the ORM logic.

+Considering the size of migration objects (especially table definitions), lint may complain.
+Use comments to disable the function length